MadArtistPhoto/Product-Preview-Card/README.md

 - See hover and focus states for interactive elements

 I have a Desktop, ipad, and cellphone.
 It shows on the desktop screen nicely.
 It shows Landscape orientation in both Landscape and Portrait orientation on the ipad.
-I shows fine in Portrait orientation on the phone, but displays in Portrait even when the phone is in Landscape orientation.
+It shows fine in Portrait orientation on the phone, but displays in Portrait even when the phone is in Landscape orientation.
 Gotta work on that.

 ### Screenshot